10 Jobs You Can Get with an Online Degree

 Read more: What does a Vet Tech Do?

 HVAC technicians are responsible for installing, repairing, and maintaining ventilation, air conditioning, and refrigeration systems in buildings.
 Since all buildings need these ventilation systems, HVAC technicians can work in either commercial or residential settings.
 HVAC falls under the skilled trades, an industry expected to experience growth over the next decade.
-And, with an aging population of current HVAC techs, you can expect to experience job security in a career in this field.
-You can earn an HVAC Career Diploma in just six months while preparing for your EPA certification, the cost of which is included in your tuition.
+You can expect to experience job security in a career in this field since it’s a necessary service that will never go away.
+You can earn an HVAC Career Diploma while preparing for your EPA certification, the cost of which is included in your tuition.

 Read more: What is an HVAC Technician?

-With an increased reliance on computers in the workplace, in addition to more remote and work from home jobs, there’s a steady need for experienced IT support specialists.
+With an increased reliance on computers in the workplace, jobs in IT can lead to more job security.
 An IT Support Specialist Career Diploma course can help you learn the skills needed for computer security, as well as the foundational skills such as hardware repair, troubleshooting, and networking.

-Most people first think of weddings when they think of event planners, but event planners use their skills for everything from birthday parties, bridal and baby showers, bar and bat mitzvahs, to corporate events.
+Most people don't think about event planners outside of weddings, but event planners use their skills for everything from birthday parties, bridal and baby showers, bar and bat mitzvahs, to corporate events.
 An Event Planning Career Diploma can help you hone your problem-solving and organizational skills, as well as help you widen your knowledge of different customs, traditions, and business management.

 If you’re looking for a great foundation for well-paying entry-level jobs, you may want to consider a degree in business management.
 Regardless of whether you decide to study for an associate or bachelor’s degree, Penn Foster can help you learn the skills needed to pursue a variety of jobs in fields like sales, marketing, and finance.